NAP

 Desktop

-NAP 0.7.1 supports Ubuntu Linux 20.04 & 22.04 on x86-64 machines using GCC.
-Although NAP is known to run on other distros: Ubuntu 20.04 or 22.04 is currently the only supported Linux desktop environment.
+NAP 0.7.7 supports Ubuntu Linux 22.04 & 24.04 on x86-64 machines using GCC.
+Although NAP is known to run on other distros: Ubuntu is currently the only supported Linux desktop environment.

 Raspberry Pi

-Please note that the current V3DV driver in the Raspbian Bullseye Repository is tagged as experimental and should not be considered production ready.
-Although most demos work fine, we did run into minor render issues, most notably with the heightmap and computeflocking demos.
+Only the Raspberry Pi 4 & 5 running Raspbian bookworm (v12, arm64) is 'fully' supported.
+Headless applications and services without graphics should run on older models, although this has not been tested.
+Please note that although most demos work fine, we did run into minor render issues with the heightmap and computeflocking demos.
 Using a more recent (upstream) driver improved overall performance and resolved most known render issues.

 Setup Your Build Environment